 In the final chapter, Chapter 9, Metaphor repositories and cross-linguistic comparison: Ontological eggs and chickens (pp. 225-252), Mario Brdar, Rita Brdar-Szabó, and Benedkit Perak discuss the applicability of metaphor repositories for cross-linguistic studies, a topic that is also addressed by many of the chapters in the volume.
 The authors shed light on the concept of ontologies in metaphor research, which is a concept that proves to be useful to bridge existent gaps between repositories of metaphors in different languages.
 Through the analysis of two case studies (metaphors for the medical transplantation of organs in English, French, Croatian, and Hungarian; and time metaphors in Croatian, Hungarian, and English), they show that languages frequently diverge at more specific levels of metaphor instantiation, which would hinder the proper cross-linguistic comparison of metaphorical expressions for the same domains.
 The authors introduce the Ontology Model of Lexical Concepts and Constructions (consisting of 16 emergent properties) designed to classify concepts contained within metaphorical expressions in different languages, to then draw specific crosslinguistic connections among them (rather than linking metaphorical domains, they have to do with emergent conceptual structure and embodied knowledge of the world).
 This model is perfectly compatible with other contributions in this volume since its goal is to add granularity to the crosslinguistic comparison of figurative expressions in repositories.

 Overall, the volume provides a well-achieved balance between different approaches to the study of figurative language (cognitive linguistic, functional, and pragmatic), types of processes (metaphor, metonymy) and data (verbal and multimodal).
-The chapters are also varied in their profile, as there are excellent examples of qualitative analysis of examples, methodological discussion, and quantitative experiments, all supported with authentic examples – thus endorsing the volume with ecological validity.
+The chapters are also varied in their profile, as there are excellent cases of qualitative analysis of metaphor and metonymy, methodological discussion, and quantitative experiments, all supported with authentic data – thus endorsing the volume with ecological validity.
 The volume promises to be a useful guide for both experienced and early career researchers interested in studying metaphor and metonymy from both a qualitative as well as a quantitative perspective.
 Furthermore, it also provides insightful and balanced discussions on the different approaches (linguistic, cognitive, pragmatic, computational) to study metaphor and metonymy in the wild thereby addressing a wide readership as well as increasing the relevance of this volume.
 Although the contributions differ in their style and degree of background knowledge required to unpack their contents, the volume successfully moves the state of the art forward by drawing attention to the vast potential offered by figurative databases, which ultimately may facilitate automatic metaphor and metonymy detection, interpretation, and even creation, but which also present ideal means (or zoos) for the qualitative study of metaphor and metonymy in their natural habitat.
 Findings from such studies using figurative language databases may be applied to various fields such as education, clinical and therapeutical discourse, political discourse, AI, computational creativity, and creative writing.

+Nina Julich-Warpakowski

+University of Erfurt

+nina.julich@uni-erfurt.de

+Paula Pérez-Sobrino

+University of La Rioja

+paula.perezs@unirioja.es

 References